poli-git/ZeroKnowledge_home_challenge/deployment-guide.md

-# RISC Zero Ethereum Deployment Guide
+# Fermah - Challenge:  RISC Zero Ethereum Deployment Guide

-Welcome to the [RISC Zero] Ethereum Deployment guide!

-Once you've written your [contracts] and your [methods], and [tested] your program, you're ready to deploy your contract.

-You can either:

-- [Deploy your project to a local network][section-local]
-- [Deploy to a testnet][section-testnet]
-- [Deploy to Ethereum Mainnet][section-mainnet]

 ## Deploy your project on a local network